 While cycling, the rider pushes the pedals with his feet and exerts a mechanical force that helps the cycle and the rider to move in the forward direction.
 A resistance force called air resistance force, that acts in the direction opposite to the direction of motion, tends to slow down the speed of the cycle.
 Considering the direction, the applied force and the air resistance force both are said to be horizontal forces.

 When a ball is hit by a football player, it either moves by rolling over the surface of the earth or it is made to cover a curved path in the air.
 In both cases, a horizontal force is said to be acting along with the motion of the ball.
 The horizontal force can be clearly seen when the ball rolls over the surface of the earth.
 One of the components of the force applied is in the horizontal direction.
 This demonstrates the existence of horizontal force in nature.

 5. Pulling a Box

 When a box tied with a string is applied with a certain amount of pull force, it starts to move in the direction of the applied force.
 The string attached to the box develops tension in it.
 The tensile force contained by the rope helps the box to move.
 The motion of the box and the direction of the applied force are both parallel to the ground.
 Hence, the force acting on the box is said to be a horizontal force.

 6. Tug of War

-While swimming, a swimmer tries to push the water in the backward direction with his hands and feet to pull his body in a forward direction.
-The push force exerted on the water molecules has to be parallel to help the person’s body to float and move forward.
-The upthrust provided by the water acts perpendicular to the body of the swimmer therefore, is called the vertical force.
-Whereas, the force exerted by the hands and the feet of the swimmer is present parallel to the fluid hence, is known as the horizontal force.
+While swimming, a swimmer tries to push the water in the backward direction with his hands and feet to pull his body in the forward direction.
+The push force exerted on the water has to be parallel to help the person’s body to float and move forward.
+The upthrust provided by the water acts perpendicular to the body of the swimmer; therefore, it is called the vertical force.
+Whereas the force exerted by the hands and the feet of the swimmer is present parallel to the fluid, hence it is known as the horizontal force.